BurlingtonCodeAcademy/SBD-fall-2021-notes/week-1/092921_day-three.md

     - A: Yes.
 Because Javascript is compiled "just in time", if it finds an error during its creation phase, it will halt the creation phase and throw an error.

 - Q: What type is user input?
-    - A: User input always comes in as a string.
+    - A: A: User input always comes in as a string.
+However, this string may not be in the format you expect.
+If you are unsure of what you will receive, you can always sanitize your input via the .toString() method OR the parseInt() function.

 - Q: Will my commit ever overwrite another commit?
     - A: No. Commits have what is called a "hash", a unique ID.